 The one notable exception to this rule is the plural form of lowercase letters, which are formed with an apostrophe to prevent misreading:

-In the second example, take note of the apostrophe at the beginning of ’Twas.
-Apostrophes that fall at the very beginning of a contraction are often mistyped as left-hand single quotation marks.
-Word processors tend to do this by default.
+In the second example, take note of the apostrophe at the beginning of ’twas.
+Apostrophes that fall at the beginning of a contraction are often mistyped as left-hand single quotation marks, when the apostrophe is actually identical to the right-hand single quotation mark.
+Word processors tend to do this by default, as they assume you are beginning a quote.
 Keep this in mind, especially when you are writing about specific decades, such as the ’60s or the ’90s.

-Sooner or later, you’ll come across a phrase that sounds fine out loud but looks weird on paper because of the apostrophes.
+Sooner or later, you’ll come across a phrase that sounds fine out loud but looks weird on paper because of apostrophes.
 Do’s and don’ts?
 Dos and don’ts?
 Do’s and don’t’s?
-For cases like these, it’s best to check a comprehensive style guide, such as the Chicago Manual or the AP Stylebook (it’s do’s and don’ts, according to the AP).
+For cases like these, it’s best to check a comprehensive style guide, such as The Chicago Manual of Style or the The Associated Press Stylebook (it’s do’s and don’ts, according to AP).
 A good dictionary may also be able to offer you some guidance.
-If you can’t find a precedent, it’s probably best to use a different word or phrase; overly creative apostrophe use will inevitably distract your readers.
+If you can’t find a precedent, it’s probably best to use a different word or phrase; unduly creative apostrophe use will inevitably distract your readers.